jonjohnsontc/what-to-read/about.md

 # Paper A Day Design

-I'd like the interface to offer me the following:
+I'd like the interface to offer me the following, to be used on a computer or mobile device:

 - Create an entry
 - Update an entry